benroberts999/ampsci/doc/diracSCAS_input.md

 ## Spectrum (B-spline basis for MBPT)
-* The 'Sprectrum' is similar to basis, but also includes correlation corrections (if Sigma exists)
+* The 'Spectrum' is similar to basis, but also includes correlation corrections (if Sigma exists)
 * Useful, since we often need a small basis to compute MBPT terms, but a large basis to complete other sum-over-states calculations.
 ```cpp
 Spectrum {